Arts-based environmental education

 In 1995, Finnish art educator Meri-Helga Mantere defined arts-based environmental education as a form of learning that aims to develop environmental understanding and responsibility "by becoming more receptive to sense perceptions and observations and by using artistic methods to express personal environmental experiences and thoughts."
 According to her, artistic experiences improve one’s ability to see; they help one in knowing and understanding:

-In short, aesthetic environmental education is grounded on the belief that sensitivity to the environment can be developed by artistic activities."
+In short, arts-based environmental education is grounded on the belief that sensitivity to the environment can be developed by artistic activities.

 (Articles by Meri-Helga Mantere can be downloaded at the Resources part of this website.)